gordonkoschinsky/threadsafepubsub/README.md

 ```
 #!python

-import threadsafepub as tpub
+from threadsafepub import pub as tpub
 ```

 and in its idle callback:
 ```
 #!python

 mainThread_IdleCallback():
     tpub.poll()
 ```

 Note:
-The listeners just subscribe to pub.subscribe as usually!
+The listeners just subscribe to pub.subscribe as usual!
 This module doesn't provide a thread-safe subscription method.
 It just calls pub.sendMessage for all queued messages when poll() is called.